GuillaumeSotton/CNN_Fruits-360/README.md

 You should be able to see the result on your terminal.

-## The source code is in the server repository
+## The source code is in the file projet.py